|The opposition remains defiant, saying it would not negotiate with Gaddafi to end the violence [Al Jazeera]|

-Libyan government spokesman Ibrahim said Misurata, Libya's third-largest city, was "liberated three days ago" and that Gaddafi's forces were hunting "terrorist elements".
+Libyan government spokesman Ibrahim said Misurata, Libya’s third-largest city 211km east of Tripoli, was “liberated three days ago” and that Gaddafi’s forces were hunting “terrorist elements”.

 But a spokesman for opposition fighters in the city told the AFP news agency that the opposition remained in control despite an onslaught by Gaddafi loyalists, who he said opened fire with tanks and set snipers on roofs to gun down people in the streets.